slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr class="full-line">

-# Security - UI Hooks
+# Security - Platform UI

-## Authentication - UI Hooks
+## Authentication - Platform UI

 We provide authentication through a shared secret which is transmitted out-of-band to the app.
 This shared secret is not passed in the clear through any system the attacker may control, such as a browser client.
 We cannot simply add the secret to the request because the request is made from the client.
 Instead, we use a system where we sign the parameters of the request using a shared secret and a SHA-256 HMAC.